 Are you going to be living and travelling in your van full time or just using it for short trips here and there?
 Are you going to be working in your van?
 What sort of appliances are you going to be using?
 The answers to these questions will vary for everyone so you have to really consider what you need from your motorhome or campervan.

 Camping is all about the great outdoors and not being tethered to an electric line, but maybe it’s time you invest in solar panels for your campervan.
-Sure, they’re expensive and bulky at first glance but they can produce enough power to charge all of your gadgets while on the road without relying on limited battery life or clunky generators that are noisy and inefficient.
-They work best when exposed to hours of direct sunlight per day so plan accordingly when selecting where you camp for the night and if possible position them in a sunny spot with a southern exposure where there are few clouds during peak daylight hours.
+Sure, they’re expensive and bulky at first glance but they can produce enough power to charge all of your campervan gadgets whilst on the road without relying on limited battery life or clunky generators that are noisy and inefficient.

 How much solar power do we have on our motorhome?

-We currently travel full time in our motorhome around the UK and Europe, and also we work in our van, so we knew that we needed a decent amount of solar power so that we didn’t have to worry about not having electricity at any point.
+We currently travel full time in our motorhome around the UK and Europe, and also, we work remotely in our van, so we knew that we needed a decent amount of solar power so that we didn’t have to worry about not having electricity at any point.

 We have 480W of solar power.
 We have 2 panels, one is 360W and the other is 120W.
-We had an idea that we wanted around 500W of power to ensure that we had enough for what we needed, which is why we tried to get as close to that as possible with 480W, and the two panels that we have are the ones that fitted best on our roof space.
+We had an idea that we wanted around 500W of power to ensure that we had enough for what we needed, which is why we tried to get as close to that as possible with 480W, and the two panels that we have are the ones that fitted best on the roof space that we have.

 An exact list of the equipment that we got for our solar set up is –

 - 1 x 360W Solar Panel